watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-custom-service/custom-search-server-setup-guide.md

 To help get you started, there are a few example servers included in the [examples](./examples) folder.

-These examples use Python Flask servers to recieve search requests, and return results in the specified format.
+These examples use Python Flask servers to receive search requests, and return results in the specified format.

 ###### Simple Example